Endpoint Device Control | Protection & Security

 Device Control is the branch of endpoint security that refers to the control of devices access to computers.
-Endpoint device control is critical to protecting organizations data assets from the risks associated with the use of removable devices.
-Removable Media may transfer malware to computers and can also be used to extract sensible information from computers to unauthorized hands, therefore the importance of removable media management.
+Device control software is critical to protecting organizations data assets from the risks associated with the use of removable devices.
+Removable devices may transfer malware to computers and can also be used to extract sensible information from computers to unauthorized hands, therefore the importance of device control.

 - USB flash drives.

 - External drives (USB, e-Sata, Firewire).

 Why is Device Control Crucial for Endpoint Security?